merely-useful/py-rse/index.md

 ## Code Provenance {#provenance-code}

-Our Zipf's Law analysis represents a typical data science project in that we've written some code (in the form of a series of Python scripts) that leverages other pre-existing software packages (matplotlib, numpy, etc) in order to produce the key results of a report (the word distribution plots).\index{publishing!software}
+Our Zipf's Law analysis represents a typical data science project in that we've written some code that leverages other pre-existing software packages in order to produce the key results of a report.\index{publishing!software}
-Documenting the details of a computational workflow like this in an open, transparent and reproducible manner typically requires that three key items are archived:
+To make a computational workflow like this open, transparent and reproducible we must archive three key items:

 1. A copy of any **analysis scripts or notebooks** used to produce the key results presented in the report.